 Multisite with Sub-directories:

-If your WP Multisite set up with sub-directories, then you can choose Domain Validation (DV) SSL certificate.
+If your WP Multisite is set up with sub-directories, then you can choose Domain Validation (DV) SSL certificate.
 Single SSL certificate can be installed on the main domain to secure all the sub-directories on WP Multisite network.

 You can also choose Extended Validation (EV) SSL to protect Multisite with Sub-directories.
 EV SSL activates visible trust indicators such as green padlock icon, https:// and legally incorporated company name is displayed prominently on the browser address bar.